Baloch Students Organization – Awami

 The Baloch Students Organization-Awami or BSO-Awami was founded in 1972, when it split from the Baloch Students Organization (BSO).
 It supported Baluch People's Liberation Front, a militant organization in Balochistan against Pakistani control.
-The organisation was Marxist-Leninist in its ideology.
-It was against the sardari system in Balochistan.
+The organization was Marxist-Leninist in its ideology.
+It was against the Sardari system in Balochistan.

 Taj Baloch was the first chairman.
 He is currently in the government service.
 Abdul Nabi Bangulzai, a guerrilla leader, was the second chairman.
 The third chairman was Mulla Baksh Dasthi.
 He was killed by unknown gunmen in 2011.

-BNSO, (Baloch National Students Organization) is led by AasKaan Baloch.